 There’s tactics and trends that come and go and are good for some businesses but not others.
 Things like live broadcasting, chatbots, and micro-moments.
 Then there’s things like SEO, AI and social media, things that are essential for pretty much every business.

 Omni-channel marketing is on this second list.

-It might sound like a buzzword you don’t need to take much notice of, but soon enough it will be the standard practice of any business or brand worth talking about.
+It might sound like a buzzword you don’t need to take much notice of, but soon enough it will be standard practice for any business or brand worth talking about.

-Omni-channel marketing is essentially just a fancy name for joining the dots between desktop, mobile, in-store, and any other touchpoints, so that, whatever journey the customer chooses to take, the experience is consistent and seamless.
+Omni-channel marketing is essentially just a fancy name for joining the dots between desktop, mobile, in-store, and any other of your business’ touchpoints, so that, whatever journey the customer chooses to take, the experience is always consistent and seamless.

 You can already see that the brands who’re standing out and pulling away are the ones that are unifying their channels and experiences across the board.
-So before they get too far ahead, let’s dive into two of the main reasons why you should consider doing so too.
+So before they get too far ahead, let’s dive into some of the main reasons why you should be using omnichannel marketing too.

 Attention trumps all